WetMeWild

 Art in General in NYC, 2017

-WetMeWild is the fantasy of being a Slavic water nymph, a mythical green haired creature with special seductive powers, living in a river and small forest streams.
-Her creation, appearance, used artifacts, and performed gestures are a game of associations that refer to existed mythology.
-WetMeWild appears within the humidity of the High, Chamber, Canal and Spring New York City Subway stations (which are former underground water streams), through small ephemeral interventions, a choreography of walking through platforms and situational distortion in subway train.
-She smears the smell of Polish forest in the form of a transparent lubricant that becomes subtle traces of her presence.
+WetMeWild embodies the fantasy of being a Slavic water nymph—a mythical, green-haired creature with unique seductive powers, residing in rivers and small forest streams.
+Her creation, appearance, artifacts used, and gestures performed are a play on associations that allude to existing mythology.
+WetMeWild manifests in the humidity of the High, Chamber, Canal, and Spring New York City Subway stations (which were once underground water streams), through fleeting interventions, a choreography of walking on platforms, and situational distortions on subway trains.
+She emanates the aroma of a Polish forest in the form of a transparent lubricant, leaving behind subtle traces of her presence.

-Another activity of WetMeWild is the distribution of stickers with augmented reality on subway station shallows.
-Each of them can be scanned by the Layar App for additional materials to appear; video instructions of created artifacts, eco-engaged chat or interactive links that refer to water conservation issues.
-She makes, as well, augmented reality hacks at the New York City Spring subway station.
-Any of the Spring signs in the station can be scanned for a interactive link chained to WetMeWild's Instagram profile.
-Her WetMeWild account is another level of virtual appearance, with documentation of all activities in reality and those especially created for that platform.
+Another of WetMeWild's endeavors is distributing stickers with augmented reality in subway station shallows.
+Each sticker can be scanned using the Layar App to unveil additional content, such as video instructions for created artifacts, eco-engaged chats, or interactive links addressing water conservation issues.
+Additionally, she conducts augmented reality hacks at the New York City Spring subway station.
+Any of the 'Spring' signs within the station can be scanned, leading to an interactive link connected to WetMeWild's Instagram profile.
+Her WetMeWild account offers another layer of virtual engagement, documenting all her real-life activities and those crafted exclusively for the platform.

-All her activities are involved in the protection and worshipping of water during environmental degradation, as well as in the concept of responsible communication in a time of developed technology, online presence and domination of corporate system.
+All her initiatives emphasize the protection and reverence of water amidst environmental degradation.
+They also highlight the importance of responsible communication in an era marked by advanced technology, pervasive online presence, and the dominance of the corporate system.

 WetMeWild was realized during the artist-in-residence programs in Art in General in New York from June–September 2017 through the support of FUTURA and the International Visegrad Fun.